The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Postponed accounting was introduced from the end of the Brexit implementation period.
 VAT-registered businesses can account for import VAT under postponed accounting (without a requirement for authorisation of any kind) where:

-goods are imported for use in the business
+goods are imported for use

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.